cramanan/FORUM-API/README.md

         ```

 ## The API
-This API is fully written in Golang and its response are formatted in JSON using [Golang json package](https://pkg.go.dev/encoding/json):
+This API is fully written in Golang and its response are formatted in JSON:

 Example: